trungleviet-agilityio/backend-training/database-learning/practice/docs/mission_statement.md

-# 🎯 Mission Statement & Objectives for TV Company Database
+# 🎯 Mission Statement & Objectives for TV Series Database

 ---

 ## 1. Mission Statement

-**"Maintain comprehensive data to support the production, management, and broadcasting of television series, including employee management, episode tracking, and multi-channel transmission analytics for the TV company."**
+**"Maintain comprehensive data to support the production and broadcasting of TV series, including actor and director participation, episode management, and transmission tracking for the TV company."**

 ### Mission Statement Analysis
-- **Purpose:** Defines the specific purpose of the database
+- **Purpose:** Defines the specific purpose of the database for TV series production
-- **Scope:** Covers production, management, broadcasting, and analytics
+- **Scope:** Covers series, episodes, actors, directors, and transmissions
-- **Focus:** Provides direction for all design decisions
+- **Focus:** Provides direction for all design decisions in TV series domain
 - **Stakeholder Agreement:** Should be reviewed and approved by TV company management

 ---